 See exclusive images of the holotype (RMNH 5405),

 distribution for the species is Peninsular Malaysia,

 the extreme southeastern tip of peninsular Thailand

 (Udomritthiruj, pers. comm., and Vidthayanon, 2004),

 (Bukit Merah).
 This species will reach at least 20

 colour of this species can vary from reddish brown

 Thai or peninsular Malaysia (see images by Ingo and

-some specimens from the remaining
+some specimens from the remaining localities (which

-blotches (similar to C. chaca).
+(similar to C. chaca).